-Papers must adhere to the style and format described in the APA style (Publication Manual of the American Psychological Association, 5th ed.)
+Papers must adhere to the style and format described in the NLM Style Guide for Authors, Editors, and Publishers (http://www.nlm.nih.gov/citingmedicine).

 To the editor in which you detail authorship contributions and other matters you wish the editors to consider.
 Submission declaration should be included in cover letter.

-On the title page include: title; running head; first name, middle initial, and last names of each author, with highest academic degrees; name of department(s) and institution(s) to which the work should be attributed; disclaimer(s) (if any); name and address of author to whom requests for reprints should be sent.
-The address, telephone and fax numbers, and e-mail address of corresponding author should be listed clearly.
+On the title page include: (1) title of the article; (2) running head; (3) author names (with highest academic degrees and affilations including titles, department, and name and location of institutions to which the work should be attributed) ; (4) corresponding author’s name and complete address including email, phone and FAX numbers, (5) any acknowledgments, credits, or disclaimers, including funding sources and conflicts of interest.
 Acknowledgments of aid or criticism (e.g., source of research fund or grant; any conflicts of interest) should be approved by the person whose help is being recognized.
-Authors are required to sign a statement conferring the copyright to the manuscript to Asian Nursing Research.
+Authors are required to sign a statement conferring the copyright to the manuscript to ANR

 An abstract of up to 250 words for articles (including reviews) should be typed double-spaced on a separate page.
 It should cover the main factual points, including statements of the purpose, methods, results, and conclusions.
 The abstract should be accompanied by a list of three to five keywords for indexing purposes; be very specific in your word choice.
 Use MeSH (Medical Subject Headings) keywords (http://www.nlm.nih.gov/ mesh/meshhome.html).